DinoHub-SubT/dsta_deploy/docs/azure-docker-perception-setup.md

-# Azure Basestation Docker Setup
+# Azure Perception Docker Setup

 **Note:** Right now, there is no docker image available for perception.
 You cannot follow these steps right now.
 This will fixed in the soon future.